jkondohoma/meadowlark/readme.md

 a fictional website for Meadowlark Travel, a company offering services for people visiting the great state of Oregon.
 The Meadowlark Travel website will expose an API in addition to serving a functional website.

+Example from Web Development with Node and Express Leveraging the JavaScript Stack, by Ethan Brown -O'Reilly Media (2019)

 To run app on local server
 * run 'npm install' for dependecies
 * run app using 'node meadowlark.js'